The Diamond Circle in Iceland

 SIDES SPOTS OF THE DIAMOND CIRCLE

-Most of them are around Lake Myvatn, that’s why I said that this area is where you will spend more time.
+Most of them are around Lake Myvatn, that’s why we mentioned that this area is where you will spend most of your time driving your campervan around.

 Located really close to Lake Myvatn, Dimmuborgir was created by a volcanic eruption around 2300 years ago.